wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/physics-sim.rst

 All simulation classes (with the exception of the differential drive simulator) inherit from the :code:`LinearSystemSim` class.
 By default, the dynamics are the linear system dynamics :math:`\mathbf{x}_{k+1} = \mathbf{A}\mathbf{x}_k + \mathbf{B}\mathbf{u}_k`.
 Subclasses override the :code:`UpdateX(x, u, dt)` method to provide custom, nonlinear dynamics, such as modeling gravity.

+.. note:: Swerve support for simulation is in the works, but we cannot provide an ETA.
+For updates on progress, please follow this `pull request <https://github.com/wpilibsuite/allwpilib/pull/3374>`__.

 Usage in User Code
 ------------------